Yile-Xu/DATA146/midterm.md

 ```

 ### Question 17:
-R^2 = 0.47.
+R^2 is 0.47.
 ```python
 np.round(np.corrcoef(X_df['MedInc'],y)[0][1]**2, 2)
 ```

 ### Question 18:
-Mean R^2 value on the test folds for the linear regression is 0.6198.
+Mean R^2 value on the test folds for the linear regression is 0.60198.
 ```python
 k=20
 lin_reg = LinearRegression()